adasprilla/TouchPad-Gestures/README.md

 XWayland).
 See the WAYLAND section below and the comments in the default `libinput-gestures.conf` file.
 It has been [reported to work with KDE](http://www.lorenzobettini.it/2017/02/touchpad-gestures-in-linux-kde-with-libinput-gestures/).
-I am not sure how well this will work on all distros and DE's etc.
+I am not sure how well this will work on all Linux systems and DE's etc.

 The latest version and documentation is available at https://github.com/bulletmark/libinput-gestures.